HiSpyWAre/deep-understanding-area/README.md

 ---
 ### **ADDITIONAL**
-0. Interface Google Search Web including :
+**0. Interface Google Search Web** including :
-- main page, advance search page, and image search page
+- main page✅, advance search page, and image search page✅
 - the user should be able to type in a query, click “Google Search”, and be taken to the Google search results for that page.

 1.